drpump/stock-watcher/README.md

     If set to any value, kafka will not be used.
 Quotes will be printed to stdout in JSON format.
 Intended primarily for troubleshooting without kafka, but you could feed it elsewhere.
 * ALPACA_POLL
     Polling interval in seconds, default is 60s (same as bars interval)
+* SERVICE_PORT
+    Port to use for HTTP serve prometheus metrics and livez/readyz (health) checks.
+Default is 8004.
+Retrieve metrics from `http://localhost:8004/metrics`.